Tim-mhn/My-Uber/README.md

 As a user of this app, you can create users (customers + drivers) and cars, move the latter, ask for the price of rides depending on the type of ride, book ride and simulate the moving of users.

-Go to MyCLUI or MyGUI class and run the main method.
+Go to MyUberCLUI or MyUberGUI class in the myUber package and run the main method.

 Commands for the CLUI are the following:
 - setup > initializes the system with drivers, customers and cars ;